LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 directory, both in the directory location specified with the ``-DCMAKE_INSTALL_PREFIX`` CMake option.

-Changes to the build configuration are made by passing options to CMake.
+Other build configurations are accomplished by passing other options to CMake.
 For example, if you want to use a C++ compiler other than the default on your system, you would pass a path to the compiler using the standard CMake option ``-DCMAKE_CXX_COMPILER=path/to/compiler``.